We believe that with hope, respect, and caring, real recovery is possible.

 Julie has a 35+ year healthcare career with nursing at the foundation, as well as 27 years focusing on building, growing, and mobilizing great clinical and operational teams to support alternate site healthcare organizations, such as Home Health and Home Infusion.

 Julie’s career has been focused on driving two main priorities: providing access to great medical care in our country, and the development of engaged, trusting, and high-performance operations and clinical teams.
-Julie’s belief centers around the front-line teams, and the knowledge that they are the epicenter of any great organization, so much of her career has been dedicated to the support and development of these great teams.
+Julie has dedicated her career to supporting and developing the front-line teams, who she believes is the epicenter of any great organization.

-Prior to joining BHG, Julie held multiple leadership positions over an 18-year span with Option Care Health, a national alternate site infusion provider.
-Her most recent role was Senior Vice President for Operations for Option Care Health, where Julie was part of a dynamic team, responsible for advancing the Infusion industry and driving access to alternate site infusion for patients across the US.
+Prior to joining BHG, Julie held multiple leadership positions with Option Care Health, a national alternate site infusion provider.
+Her most recent role was Senior Vice President for Operations for Option Care Health, where she was part of a dynamic team responsible for advancing the Infusion industry and driving access to alternate site infusion for patients across the US.

-Julie brings years of clinical and operational leadership, and is excited to watch this phenomenal company continue to grow their footprint, expanding services across the country to support the recovery needs of those suffering with addiction, their families, and their communities.
+Julie brings years of clinical and operational leadership and is excited to watch this phenomenal company continue to grow their footprint by expanding services across the country to support the recovery needs of those suffering with addiction, their families, and their communities.

 Chief Financial Officer